mattyocode/excel-ngrams/docs/index.rst

     The number of rows of results to return.
 By default, this is 250 or all of the results if there are fewer than 250.

+.. option:: -w <boolean>, --stopwords <boolean>

+    Remove stopwords from ngram analysis - true of false.
+By default, this is set to true.

 .. option:: --version

     Display the version and exit.